Removing Asbestos UK & Asbestos Removal Regulations

 If you require non-licensed products removing, such as floor tiles or asbestos cement products, you can use either a licensed or a trained contractor.

-Our concluding advice on asbestos removal in the UK
+Our concluding advice

 Everybody knows the dangers of asbestos, however, many people are not aware that the substance is at its most dangerous when it is disturbed.